NnamseA/FormulaAIHack_ExponentialRacingAI-Submissions/README.md

 2022 #FormulaAIHack

 Team ExponentialRacingAI

 Technical submission:
-Application of Machine Learning Models to provided dataset for the 2022 #FormulaAIHack
+Application of Low-Code Machine Learning Models to provided dataset for the 2022 #FormulaAIHack

 22/02/2022

 Team: Nnamse Akpan, Qasid Ali , Danielle Alice Desanges Aucéane THIAM MÉKÀ de GOGUENHEIM

-Task: As non-datascience professionals, our aim was to see if we could replicate Challenge 1: Data Analytics during the #FormulaAIHack on a low code environment.
+Task: Our aim was to see if we could replicate Challenge 1: Data Analytics during the #FormulaAIHack on a low code environment.
 We succeeded in obtaining, cleaning the dataset and successfully applying chosen Oracle Machine Learning Models to said dataset to achieve the highest possible confidence and accuracy.

 1. Data Sources:
 Game play